You have mail.

 Double left arrow | <= | ⇐ |

 To maintain clarity and consistency across all documentation and website pages, Vale styles have been introduced in the documentation tree.
 Vale is a powerful linter for writing customized rules and can be used in multiple scenarios.
-At this moment Vale can be used as a command line tool, for CI/CD pipeline and integrated into editor of choice.
+Currently Vale can be used as a command line tool, for CI/CD pipelines, and integrated into an editor of choice.

-The following table describes the current rule names and respective severity.
+The following table describes the current rule names and their respective severity.

 Name | Severity |